hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

     | :py:func:`is_item_hovered <dearpygui.dearpygui.is_item_hovered>`
     | :py:func:`get_item_children <dearpygui.dearpygui.get_item_children>`

-Below we will show the ways to configure the items and we can check their state by viewing them through the item registry tool.
+Below we will show the ways to configure the items and how to check their state by viewing them through the item registry tool.

 **Code:**